SyedT1/Shared_Task1_HateSpeech/README.md

 ##### **K-Fold with Normalizer**
 - BanglaBERT with Normalizer - F1 Score: 74.32%
+- MuRIL-case-bert with Normalizer - F1 Score: 73.73%
+- XLM-RoBERTa-large with Normalizer - F1 Score: 73.29%

 ##### **LLMs with K-Fold CV and Adversarial Attacks**
 - BanglaBERT with FGM (Fast Gradient Method) - F1 Score: 73.61%